Klimatbyran/klimatkollen/doc/contributing.md

 ### Step 3.
 Make your changes

-For most issues you will start with making sure you can run Klimatkollen locally, see [doc/getting-started.md] for instructions on that.
+For most issues you will start with making sure you can run Klimatkollen locally, see [doc/getting-started.md](./getting-started.md) for instructions on that, and how to set up your dev environment.

 Run `git log -1` to see the latest commit in your local repo, and make sure this is the same as the `staging` branch on GitHub.
 This is to make sure you are up to date on everyone's changes.